 III.
 Mapping the Proud Boys’ January 6th Network

-Accompanying this analysis is a “Heat Map” that graphically represents the hometowns for the charged Proud Boys and their close associates.
-These locations were listed on the DOJ’s website, which often provides the defendant’s city or town of residence, but sometimes refers to the location of arrest instead.
+Accompanying this analysis is a “Heat Map” that graphically represents the hometowns for the charged Proud Boys and their close associates (identified by general location and not by name).
+These locations were listed on the DOJ’s and NPR’s websites, which often provides the defendant’s city or town of residence, but sometimes refers to the location of arrest instead.

 Filter by